PKoopmann/dl-lib/README.md

 # Requirements

 You will need maven to compile the project (https://maven.apache.org), and Java 11 (check https://sdkman.io for an easy way to manage multiple java versions on your system).
+To use it from Python, you will need py4j, which can be conveniently installed using pip.

 # Installation